-2.2.4.2 Group Homes
+2.9.2 Group Homes

 A group home is defined as a single housekeeping unit in a residential dwelling, in which three to ten residents (excluding staff or receiving family) live together under responsible supervision consistent with the requirements of its residents.
-The group home shall generally be licensed or approved under provincial statute and shall be in compliance with Municipal by-laws.
+The group home shall generally be licensed or approved under Provincial Statute and shall be in compliance with Municipal by-laws.
 The following policies shall apply to the establishment of group homes.

 - 1. Group homes shall be permitted in single-detached dwellings in any designation in which a single-detached dwelling is permitted. - 2.
+No person shall operate, or permit to operate, a group home without registering the group home with the Clerk in accordance with the Tay Valley Township Group Home Registration By-Law. - 3.
 Group homes existing on the date that the Zoning By-Law comes into effect but which do not comply with the requirements of the By-Law will be allowed to continue their operations but will not be permitted to expand unless such expansion complies with the provisions of the Zoning By-Law.